switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

       caption="Screenshot of a Cloud Function trigger configuration that fires when an object is created in a Cloud Storage Bucket." alt="Screenshot a configuration for a Cloud Storage trigger for a Cloud Function" >}}

-Using this trigger type coupled with having each distinct change in Cloud Storage means I can process each change as it arrives.
-A Cloud Function receives the metadata about the newly created file (i.e. a brand new fire or a change to an existing fire), fetches that file from Cloud Storage procesess it into a format suitable for the app and stores it to [Cloud Firestore](https://cloud.google.com/firestore).
+Using this trigger type coupled with having each distinct change in Cloud Storage means it can process each change as it arrives.
+A Cloud Function receives the metadata about the newly created file (i.e. a brand new fire or a change to an existing fire), fetches that file from Cloud Storage processes it into a format suitable for the app and stores it to [Cloud Firestore](https://cloud.google.com/firestore).

-Firestore is Googles serverless NoSQL document store product.
+Firestore is Google's serverless NoSQL document store product.
 It organises data in "documents" which is a set of fields with values (think JSON) and "collections" which is a group of similar documents.
 One nice feature is that collections can be nested in documents as "subcollections".

-Processing the data from Cloud Storage and writing it to Firestore boils down the to the following steps:
+Processing the data from Cloud Storage and writing it to Firestore boils down the to the following
+steps:

-1) Check if the fire already exists in Firestore, if it doesn't then insert a new document in a root-level collection called "incidents".
+1. Check if the fire already exists in Firestore, if it doesn't then insert a new document in a root-level collection called "incidents".
 Populate this document with some basic information.
-2) Each fire document has a "history" subcollection to contain all the changes over time.
+2. Each fire document has a "history" subcollection to contain all the changes over time.
 Insert the lastest data into this subcollection indexed by the timestamp that the update occurred at.

 Using subcollections for the history has a couple of great advantages.
-Firstly, the parent document can be kept small so when loading the main screen of the app we don't have to fetch the full history for every fire.
+Firstly, the parent document can be kept small so when loading the main screen of the app doesn't have to fetch the full history for every fire.
 Secondly, subcollections can be inserted into without having to fetch the parent document or the rest of the history subcollection.
-Some of these fires lasted for more than 2 months with regular updates of GeoJSON meaning that the documents were pretty big, not having to fetch them all the time was a big help.
+Some of these fires lasted for more than 2 months with regular updates of GeoJSON meaning that the documents were pretty big, not having to fetch them all the time was a huge help.

 {{< image
       class="center"